-It’s the last thing you want to deal with after the shock of a car accident wears off–the insurance company calls to tell you that your car is a total loss.
-Sure you need to get back on the road, but do you have options if you don’t agree with the offer?
+You need to get back on the road, but what is the next step?
+Do you understand your options?
+What if you don’t agree with the insurance company’s assessment?
 Here’s what you need to know about settling a claim for a totaled vehicle.

 Essentially, the insurance company will declare a vehicle a total loss when the cost to repair is close to or exceeds the value of the vehicle.
-To determine the value of your car, the insurance company may look to similar cars in your area or to other valuation methods like Kelly Blue Book.
-They will also take into account the wear and mileage on your vehicle.
+To determine the value of your car, the insurance company may look at similar cars in your area or other sources like Kelley Blue Book.
+The value of your car will be determined by factors such as:

 For a free legal consultation, call 800-537-8185

-Once an insurance company has determined that your vehicle is totaled, you have the option to accept the settlement offer or try to negotiate a higher amount.
-It is important to remember that an insurance company will only offer to pay for a totaled vehicle if the accident is covered under the policy.
+Once the insurance company determines your vehicle is totaled, you have the option to accept their settlement offer or try to negotiate a higher amount.
+It’s important to remember that an insurance company will only offer to pay for a totaled vehicle if the accident is covered under your auto insurance policy.

-This usually means that your car total loss not at fault and your loss is being paid by the liable driver, or if you were at fault that you had comprehensive coverage on your car.
-Minimum coverage will not cover collision damage when you are at fault.
+This usually means that you are not at fault for causing the accident and your losses will be paid for by the liable driver.
+You may also be compensated if you were at fault and had comprehensive coverage on your car.
+Minimum coverage will not cover collision damage if you are at fault for the accident.

+It’s important to negotiate with insurance before accepting their offer if you don’t think it reflects your car’s value.
 Once you accept the car insurance total loss settlement in writing, the insurance company will send you a check and pick up the vehicle to salvage.
-Usually this process happens within a few days to weeks.
+Usually, this process happens within a few days to weeks.

 Complete a Free Case Evaluation form now

-For example, if you can show that you recently made substantial improvements to your vehicle you may be successful in getting the insurance company to reconsider its valuation.
-You can also contest a particular valuation method by showing that similar vehicles are worth more in your area, or vica versa.
-You do not always need an attorney for this process, but if you have an attorney for a personal injury claim they will handle this aspect of the claim as well.
+For example, if you can show that you recently made substantial improvements to your vehicle, you may be successful in getting the insurance company to reconsider its value.
+You can also contest a particular valuation method by showing that similar vehicles are worth more in your area.

 to find a Morris Bart office near you.